openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-2/intro.md

 - [Lab GitHub Repository](https://github.com/openshift-labs/learn-katacoda)

 ## Start Scenario
-Once you have watched the background video, continue to the exercises.
+Once you have watched the background video or went throught the presentation, continue to the exercises